DanielFitzsimmons/Javascript-Tubo/README.md

 # nova-tubo-javascript
-A collection of commands and ES6-ready snippets for Nova optimised Javascript and Typescript.
+A collection of commands and ES6-ready snippets for https://nova.app optimised Javascript and Typescript.
 Bases on: https://github.com/extrabacon/atom-turbo-javascript

 ### Declarations